All playing our part to reopen Greater Manchester.

-- You must wear a face covering when using public transport
+- You must wear a face covering when using public transport, unless you are exempt

 - it is your responsibility to provide your own face covering.
 It can be a simple scarf or bandana

-- there are exemptions - including for children under the age of 11, anyone with a disability or condition which means they are unable to wear one, transport staff and emergency services
+- exemptions include for children under the age of 11 and anyone with a disability or condition which means they are unable to wear one

 - we expect everyone to wear a face covering if they can